ebassi/2017-guadec/continuous.rst

 -------------------------

 .. note::
-   Of course, this custom set up has a series of issues.
+   Of course, this custom set up has a series of issues that have become more and more apparent over the years.

    The JS code base is not really what I'd call "easily accessible"; this is one of the reasons why it hasn't changed very much in the past 5 years.